All Episodes

 But they have devoted who knows how many man hours, how much research, and how much newsprint and ink to research a story on why it is and how it got started that the Republicans call the Democrats the Democrat Party.

-You gotta love these people in lighter moments.
+You've got to love these people in lighter moments, ladies and gentlemen.

 And let's audio soundbite here quick before we go to the break.